Learn basic HTML formatting you can use to format content in your posts and pages …

 - “>” (closed angled bracket) = “>“

-To preserve the symbols “<” and “>” intact and ensure that your text will format correctly, you need to paste the code into the Text Editor …
+To preserve the symbols “<” and “>” intact and ensure that your text will format correctly, you need to paste the code into the Text Tab …

-Now … when you publish your post, you should find that your text formatting is correct …
+Now … when you publish your post, you will find that your text formatting is correct …

-Tip #4 (Advanced WP User): By default, WordPress doesn’t allow some HTML tags to be used (e.g. codes such as iframe, form and others).
+Tip #4 (Advanced WordPress User): By default, WordPress does not allow some HTML tags to be used (e.g. codes such as embed, form and others).
 This is for security reasons.

-If you do experience any problems when adding common HTML tags to your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …
+If you do experience any issues when adding commonly-used HTML tags into your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile …

-If the above suggestion fixes the issue, return to the User Profile, reactivate your Visual Editor, and check if the HTML code is still working fine with the visual editor restored.
+If the above suggestion fixes the issue, go back to the User Profile page, reactivate the Visual Editor, and check if the HTML code is still working fine with the visual editor restored.

-Note: If the above suggestion doesn’t fix the issue and you still continue to experience problems adding HTML code to your content, you may need to look at other options.
+Note: If the above suggestion does not fix the issue and you still continue to experience problems adding HTML code to your content, then you should look at other options.
 This may include:

 - Searching the WordPress Support Forum or WordPress troubleshooting resources for probable causes and solutions

-- Reinstalling your WordPress application (i.e. performing a clean installation)
+- Reinstalling your WordPress application (i.e. perform a clean WordPress installation)

-- Contacting your web hosting company for help
+- Contacting your web hosting company for assistance

 Congratulations!
 Now you know the basics of using HTML to format and style your content.